ty-gwartney/ty-gwartney.github.io/essays/Dualities-in-Programming-Languages-and-Learning-How-to-Use-Them.md

 layout: essay
 type: essay
 published: true
-title: The Dual Nature of Programming Languages
+title: Dualities in Programming Languages and Learning How to Use Them
 date: 2018-08-31
 labels:
  - Javascript